 Columbia, SC | December 12, 2013

-The scenic Black River, near Andrews, SC, with its wide floodplain forest, hidden creeks, and quiet waters feels like a forgotten place, and the remnant 1,000-year old bald cypress trees are a reminder that being forgotten is sometimes a good thing.
+The scenic Black River, near Andrews, South Carolina, with its wide floodplain forest, hidden creeks, and quiet waters feels like a forgotten place, and the remnant 1,000-year old bald cypress trees are a reminder that being forgotten is sometimes a good thing.

-The easement tract, owned by Resource Management Service LLC (RMS), is directly across the river from TNC’s Black River Preserve and adjoins more than 9,000 acres of additional privately-owned lands under conservation easement with TNC and partner groups including Ducks Unlimited, Pee Dee Land Trust, and USDA’s Natural Resource Conservation Service.
+The easement tract, owned by Resource Management Service LLC (RMS), is directly across the river from the Conservancy’s Black River Preserve and adjoins more than 9,000 acres of additional privately-owned lands under conservation easement with the Conservancy and partner groups including Ducks Unlimited, Pee Dee Land Trust, and USDA’s Natural Resource Conservation Service.
 These same partner groups helped to make the project funding possible by providing match for TNC’s NAWCA grant application, which scored among the highest in the country.

 Conservation easements are an important tool in preserving the aesthetic, cultural, recreational, and ecological value of South Carolina’s rural landscapes while allowing for the continuation of traditional uses like farming, hunting, and timber harvest.
 Working with a qualified land trust, landowners establish their vision for the future of the property which helps dictate the rights they would like to reserve and those surrendered in a recorded easement document.

 “By placing a conservation easement on special properties we allow future generations to enjoy the land and water just as we have been able to,” says Dr. Steve Jones, a neighboring conservation easement donor with Pee Dee Land Trust.
 “Hopefully, easements like these will continue to enhance the conservation ethic among our children.”